 While we continued to effortless toss the baseball back and forth, Mr. Doyle recalled: “You know, Shaun, I played catch with many of the greats because a lot of us used to barnstorm together in the South and the West after the season was over.
 Of course, I regularly played catch with Christy Mathewson, but I was fortunate to also toss a few with such legends as Shoeless Joe Jackson; Homerun Baker; Tris Speaker; Cy Young, Ty Cobb – even a young Babe Ruth.”

-Mr. Doyle then showed be how he used to flip the ball to Giants shortstop Art Fletcher to start a double play.
+Mr. Doyle then showed me how he used to flip the ball to Giants shortstop Art Fletcher to start a double play.
 He then imitated Fletcher’s throw to first, which I caught with an elongated stretch.
 “And there’s a 4-6-3 in the books!”
 Mr. Doyle bellowed.
-“You’re catching a ball with some ghosts today, Son!” he chuckled.
+“You’re catching a ball with some ghosts today, son!” he chuckled.

 Of course, Mr. Doyle was right.
 Here I was playing catch with a person who had first thrown a baseball back in 1892.
 Almost as if he was reading my mind, Mr. Doyle chirped.
 “You know, Shaun, I used to play catch with one of our neighbors back in my hometown of Caseyville, Illinois, and he was a proud Civil War veteran who began playing ball in the 1850s!”

-For the next forty or fifty tosses, neither of us made a bad throw.
-It was almost as if the specters that guided our throws were making sure that in a rare perfect moment, errors were nonexistent
+For the next 40 or so tosses, neither of us made a bad throw.
+It was almost as if the specters that guided our throws were making sure that in a rare perfect moment, errors were nonexistent.

 When we put down our gloves a few minutes later – Mr. Doyle being tired and winded from the exercise – I thanked him profusely and informed him that playing catch with him had been one of the greatest honors of my life.
 “Well, Shaun, thank you, but really, the pleasure has been all mine.”
 He rubbed my left arm and exclaimed, “You’ve got some talent, Son.
 Keep at it.”